The Failed Launch Recovery: Save a Quarter After a $40K Flop for $80K–$100K Operators

 Write a 1-minute offer pitch (clear, concise)

-Ask: “Would you buy this at [PRICE]?”
+Ask: “Would you buy this at [price]?”

 If yes: Request deposit (commitment proof)

-Threshold: 60-70% “yes” = validated, proceed
+Threshold: 60–70% “yes” → validated, proceed

-If <50% “yes” = not validated, redesign offer
+If <50% “yes” → not validated, redesign offer

-Move 3: Buyer-Only Launch (Not Mass Broadcast)
+Move 3: Buyer-Only Recovery Launch After A Failed Course

-Blake launched a cohort ONLY to past buyers (1,100 people), not the entire list (8,200).
+Blake launched a cohort only to past buyers (1,100 people), not the entire list (8,200).

-Audience Segmentation:
+Audience segmentation

 Tier 1: High-value buyers (320 people)